hiroxpepe/exmpmgnl/README.md

 You will need to get [Git](http://git-scm.com/), of course.
 You will need to create a application for [Heroku](http://www.heroku.com/), and must need to get the heroku tools, used RubyGems.

-To push the application on Heroku.
+To push the application for Heroku at your command line.

     > cd { path to this README.md directory. }
     > heroku login